Bendigo South East College

 Bendigo South East College (BSE) also known as Bendigo South East Secondary College, is an Australian secondary school in Bendigo, Victoria, for year 7 to 10 students.

 History

 BSE occupies a building originally known as the Bendigo Girls' School.
 That school had been founded in 1916, originally located in the Quarry Hill suburb of Bendigo but moving to the Flora Hill suburb in 1959.

 In 1974, the school became co-educational, under the name Flora Hill High School, which was later renamed to Flora Hill Secondary College.

 In 2008/2009 Flora Hill Secondary College and Golden Square Secondary College combined and were renamed Bendigo South East Secondary College.

 As of 2013, the new buildings have been completed.
 The last of the classrooms from 1959 was demolished in August 2011.
 Although the main construction project has been finalised, the hall is still under renovation for the new athlete development program which was established in 2014.

+Golden Square Secondary College was closed at the end of 2008 and was demolished in late 2009; the site has been replaced with Dja Dja Wurrung Corporate and Community Centre.
+The gymnasium has been bought by a private company, Jets Gymnastics.

+Leadership

+As of May 2026, the BSE Principal Team includes: